 However, The Adequate Commoner should be thought of as a completely separate game from traditional Pathfinder.
 The reason for that is because everyone at the table has to agree to play commoners, and the DM has to be able to craft an adventure that suits these characters both thematically and mechanically.
 Commoners are people with average, everyday jobs, and an adventure needs to provide enough of a hook to make them leave their places in society in order to combat a threat, or chase a macguffin.
 You know, like defending their town from a goblin incursion, or throwing a magic ring into a volcano.
 You also can't be out adventuring with three commoners and a wizard, otherwise three quarters of the party are going to be the sidekicks to the one adventurer's quest.

 It's a functional idea, and the book lays out creative solutions players may never have thought of before.
 It won't appeal to everyone, though, since not all gamers want to play Pathfinder on Nightmare mode.
-If it sounds like your cup of tea, though, then check it out The Adequate Commoner in the Open Gaming Store!
+If it sounds like your cup of tea, though, then check out The Adequate Commoner for yourself!